 It just comes with the territory.
 To explain the concept more clearly, I use something I call the “Triangle of Focus”.

 As you can see the Triangle of Focu has three points that correspond to a goal of your nutrition strategy.
 Where the yellow dot is located on the triangle will indicate how close or far we are to optimal nutrition for a particular goal.
 The closer we get to a certain point on the triangle means the eating strategy is excellent for achieving that goal.

 So let’s take the baseline starting point: complete balance between focusing on health, body composition and athletic performance.
 In such an instance we get a triangle that looks something like this.

 Here, the centre of our focus is the same distance from each point.
 So while it’s balanced, note that in order to achieve this balance we can never get that centre of focus right at the tip of any of those points.

 Make sense?
 In practice we probably won’t have an equal goal split like this at any one time.
 So let’s look at situations where we priortise certain points…

 Nutrition for Optimal Health

 When optimal health becomes the priority, the end goal is to promote longevity, avoid chronic disease, feel mentally sharp and generally feel good and be energetic.
-The diet should emphasise eating high-quality, nutrient-dense foods that reduce inflammation, promote a healthy gut biome, promote good cellular health and hormonal balance.
+The diet should emphasise eating high-quality, nutrient-dense foods and positive psychological associations with food and eating.
 There are important aspects of a diet that’s “optimal” for health that are often overlooked when only body composition or performance are considered.

 The more we move towards eating for optimal health, we are going to be doing things that may not be the perfect thing for body composition and athletic performance.